-Snacks during the school day: Students will not be eating or removing their masks in their classrooms; however, there will be a designated area of the playground where students can sit on yoga mats to eat a snack or take a mask break during their morning recess.
+Snacks during the school day: Individual teachers may allow students to eat snack in classrooms.
+During recess there is a designated area of the playground where students can eat a snack during their morning recess.

 Please be sure to have your child dress for the weather (extra warm coats and hats are best).
-If you need assistance with any of these items, you are welcome to reach out to our school counselor Sarah Waymouth at sswaymouth@seattleschools.org.
+If you need assistance with any of these items, you are welcome to reach out to our school counselor Ella Ares at erares@seattleschools.org.

 How many recesses are there during the day and how long are they?
 For Kindergarten and First Grade, there are three (3) recesses per day: mid-morning, after lunch, and mid-afternoon.
 All other grades have a mid-morning recess and a recess after lunch.
 Each recess is 20 minutes in length.
-We are aware that best practice is to have recess before lunch; however, due to handwashing requirements and the location of our bathrooms, time constraints require that lunch be scheduled before outdoor recess.